Is this Program Right for You?

 AU students integrate into campus life at CUHK and live and take courses directly within the university alongside local students and other international students.

 AU students directly enroll in the Chinese University of Hong Kong for either a semester or a full year and earn full AU credit.
 International students can take courses offered by the various Faculties including the Faculty of Arts, Business Administration, Science and Social Sciences, and courses offered by the International Asian Studies Programme at CUHK.
 As CUHK is a bilingual university, English, Cantonese and Putonghua are used for instruction.
 Courses taught in English are primarily offered in the areas of Chinese, Asian and international studies.
 However, there are various recommended courses taught in English in other Departments, including History, Biology, Anthropology, Government, Journalism and Communication, Management, and Marketing.
+CUHK is also an approved and recommended program option for Public Health majors.
 There is also the opportunity to study Chinese language at all levels.
-For more information on courses available, please visit the Course Information section of the CUHK website.
+For more information on courses available, please visit the Academic section of the CUHK website.

 Most classes at CUHK are composed of lectures and tutorials.
 You will have numerous opportunities to interact with the local students, such as having discussion with them during tutorials, and working on projects or presentations together.